1

 steady state (SS) universe (Table 2);

-(Table 2).
-Then in 1952 the world’s dominant Church was divinely inspired to proclaim
+Then in 1952 the world’s dominant Church decided to proclaim

-the truth.
+the revised infallible truth.
 The universe was no longer in a perpetual steady state

 of perfection, but rather a dynamic state of perfection; in